lingjzhu/CharsiuG2P/README.md

 ### G2P Datasets
 A detailed catalogue of pronunciation dictionaries with downloadable links can be found in [this form](https://docs.google.com/spreadsheets/d/1y7kisk-UZT9LxpQB0xMIF4CkxJt0iYJlWAnyj6azSBE/edit?usp=sharing).

+Please cite the orginal sources if you use the data.

-- Word lists are acquired via [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download).
+- Word lists for some languages are acquired via [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download).

  - A collection of publicly available G2P data are listed below.
    - [British English (RP/Standard Southern British ) pronunciation dictionary](https://github.com/JoseLlarena/Britfone)